 Other research is looking at women’s diets after treatment for breast cancer.
 Researchers want to know whether women follow dietary advice.
 They are also comparing different types of diets and exercise programmes to see if these affect weight gain or chemotherapy side effects.
 They want to know more about how diet and exercise affects quality of life.

-Results from a Cancer Research UK trial suggested that including an exercise programme as part of follow up can improve recovery and give a sense of well being.
+A Cancer Research UK trial suggested that including an exercise programme as part of follow up can improve recovery and give a sense of wellbeing.

-Researchers have looked at how young women make decisions about surgery.
-They used their findings to develop a tool to help young women understand their options and make decisions.
-In a separate study, researchers have also looked at how and why elderly women with breast cancer decide to have chemotherapy or not.
+A recent study looked at how young women make decisions about surgery.
+It helped the researchers develop a tool to help young women understand their options and make decisions.